 4. Invest in Some In-Flight Essentials

 Be sure to pack your airplane bag to perfection.
-There’s nothing like having the essentials with you to help keep you calm and stress-free.
+There’s nothing like having the essentials with you to help you have a comfortable and stress-free journey.

 Needless to say, that eye mask starts to look real friendly… and totally worth the investment.